Mister-Sinister/alx-system_engineering-devops/0x00-shell_basics/README.md

 11-lists lists all files in the working, parent and boot folder 12-file_type will print the file type
 13-symbolic_link creates a link to /bin/ls using __ls__
+14-copy_html will copy hmtl files from working directory to parent directory if they didn't exist before